Relintai/pandemonium_engine_docs/usage/3d/spatial_material.md

 Note:

-  Godot requires the normal map to use the X+, Y+ and Z+ coordinates, this is known as OpenGL style.
+  Pandemonium requires the normal map to use the X+, Y+ and Z+ coordinates, this is known as OpenGL style.
 If you've imported a material made to be used with another engine it may be DirectX style, in which case the normal map needs to be converted so its Y axis is flipped.